scalawithcats/scala-with-cats/src/pages/parser/transforms.md

 Write a method called `eval` to evalute expressions to the `Int` they represent.

 <div class="solution">
 There are two ways we could write this method: as a method on `Expression` using polymorphism or as method on a companion object using pattern matching.
 As `eval` depends only on data already stored in `Expression` I have decided to use polymorphism.
-If we expected to write many tree traversal methods -- if we were writing a compiler for example and wanted to optimise expressions before evaluation -- we might decide to extract our method to a companion object so we don't clutter `Expression` with a huge number of similar methods.
+If we expected to write many tree traversal methods---if we were writing a compiler for example and wanted to optimise expressions before evaluation---we might decide to extract our method to a companion object so we don't clutter `Expression` with a huge number of similar methods.

 Either way, `eval` is a straightforward application of structural recursion.
 My implementation is: